-We do not charge 3D CBCT X-Rays, Periapical X-Rays, intra-oral scanning, surgical guides, models, medications and even transportation from the airport, and to your hotel and appointments in Cancun.
-We offer you state-of-the-art facility with specific technologies to do these treatments accurately in short time frames.
+We do not charge 3D CBCT X-Rays, Periapical X-Rays, intra-oral scanning, surgical guides, models, medications, and even transportation from the airport, and to your hotel and appointments in Cancun.
+We offer you a state-of-the-art facility with specific technologies to do these treatments accurately in short time frames.

 Post Op Indications